Luna Lapin and Chums

 Wilhelmina Woodmouse:

 It's Wilhelmina's turn at long last.
-July 2024, and it's time to get the Jane Austen inspired box from Luna's Literary Year out of the cupboard. for The Outfit, Having practiced on Luna, I have to do it, just get on with it...
+July 2024, and it's time to get the Jane Austen inspired box from Luna's Literary Year out of the cupboard.
+I was a bit nervous for The Outfit, what if I mess it up!
+However, having practised on Luna, I have to do it, just get on with it...
 Cut into those lovely fabrics, what can go wrong?
 Don't let the spacing on the box pleats defeat you!, you can do the gathering on the bodice, you won't stitch the sleeve on the wrong side of the armhole...
-I leave it to your imagination to guess how times I tried with the pleating, and if I did have to unpick the sleeve...
+I leave it to your imagination to guess how many times I tried with the pleating, and if I did have to unpick the sleeve...

 ...
 Well we got there in the end, and I'm very pleased with the outcome.
 I think I've got the hang of these puff sleeves and collars now.